yunfan/punyforth/README.md

 ### Netconn

-Netconn is a sequential API on top of the [lightweight TCP/IP stack](https://en.wikipedia.org/wiki/LwIP) of [FreeRTOS] (https://en.wikipedia.org/wiki/FreeRTOS).
+Netconn is a sequential API on top of the [lightweight TCP/IP stack](https://en.wikipedia.org/wiki/LwIP) of [FreeRTOS](https://en.wikipedia.org/wiki/FreeRTOS).
 Punyforth provides a wrapper around the Netconn API.

 #### Simple HTTP request